 Also, as I’ve been looking around at jobs, I’m realizing very few of the open entry-level jobs (at least in my area) require a degree.
 So if you’re looking to return to work without any degree, don’t feel that you have to go back to get a job after divorce, unless there is a specialized field you’d like to be in or you need continued education of some sort.

-Just start with looking around at what you can do now and what you want to do before deciding if going to school is the best option.
+Just start by looking around at what you can do now and what you want to do before deciding if going to school is the best option.
 And you won’t be gaining experience, which most employers want, by getting more degrees – just more debt.
 Wait to see what you need before you decide to pay for it.
 Plus, you could be passing up on tuition assistance at a future job, by not waiting to see what you could get into now.

 Be patient and trust God that He’ll give you the desires of your heart in His timing.
 I’ve worked several different jobs since my divorce (tutoring, selling Children’s books, and freelance writing) many of which I didn’t love while waiting for God to work things out and show me my purpose.